a-rich/DJ-Tools/README.md

 ---

 ### Rekordbox XML
-Your Rekordbox Collection includes all the data associated with individual tracks as well playlist data.
+Your Rekordbox Collection includes all the data associated with individual tracks as well as playlist data.
 Your Collection can be exported to an XML file using `File > Export Collection in xml format`.
 The resulting file can be used to restore your Collection if it's ever lost or messed up.
 It's recommended that you make frequent backups of your Collection.

 Because all track information is stored in the XML and tracks can be imported to a Collection from an XML, it's possible for multiple users to benefit from the efforts of another user who processes tracks in a shared Collection.
 For example, users `A` and `B` can both contribute audio files to the `beatcloud` while only user `A` prepares beatgrids, hot cues, genre tags, and playlists.
 After user `A` completes this work, exports an XML, and uploads said XML to the `beatcloud`, user `B` can then download that XML and use it to import tracks into their Collection _with_ all the data that user `A` generated.